 An Introduction

 This is an article written for those who have recently become interested in Dolby Atmos.
-We discuss the differences and possibilities of the format, provide an overview of the equipment, and share other useful information.
-For more advanced users, we recommend contacting us directly so that we can assist you in the process of converting your studio to Atmos.
+We discuss the differences and possibilities of the format, and provide an overview of the equipment.
+We will also share other useful information on how to mix music for Dolby Atmos.
+For more advanced users, we recommend either reading the three linked articles below, or contacting us directly so that we can assist you in the process of converting your studio to being Atmos compatible.
 We also offer courses both remotely and on-site.

-Currently, Dolby Atmos supports up to 128 objects in a single song.
-This allows you to have guitars behind the listener, vocals and drums in front of the listener, and a choir and thunderstorm moving above the listener.
+At the time of writing, Dolby Atmos supports 128 objects within a single song.
+This provides incredible freedom.
+For example, you can place guitars behind the listener, vocals and drums in front, and at the same time have a choir and a thunderstorm moving across the ceiling.
 The possibilities are endless!

 Read more about KMR’s Dolby Atmos services